 Under the guidance of the Holy Father, Aid to the Church in Need provides pastoral and humanitarian assistance to the persecuted Church around the world.
-For more than 67 years, our donors have reached out to the suffering, the distressed and the poorest of the poor in over 145 countries.
+For more than 74 years, our donors have reached out to the suffering, the distressed and the poorest of the poor in over 145 countries.

 Each year, we fulfill more than 5,000 projects through our spiritual and material aid programs.
 Our shared goal: To help strengthen the Church and keep the Faith alive.

-At the Second Vatican Council in 1962, Pope John XXIII asked Father Werenfried to expand the organization’s work to Latin America, and over the next five decades, Aid to the Church in Need continued to expand as a charity to meet the needs of the suffering Church.
+1962 At the Second Vatican Council, Pope John XXIII asked the organization to expand its work to Latin America, and over the next five decades, Aid to the Church in Need’s scope continued to grow to meet the needs of the suffering Church.
 ACN soon began working in the Philippines, and then in Africa.

-Throughout the late 1980s and 1990s, as Communist regimes in Central and Eastern Europe collapsed, ACN worked to bring relief to the suffering in Eastern Europe.
-In the early years of 2000, ACN extended aid to victims of conflict in Rwanda, Sudan, and the Democratic Republic of Congo.
+2000s, ACN extended aid to victims of conflict in Rwanda, Sudan, and the Democratic Republic of Congo.
 Our help continues in Nigeria and other regions in Africa under the devastating influence of Boko Haram.

-In 2011, Aid to the Church in Need was elevated by Pope Benedict XVI to the status of a Pontifical Foundation.
+2011 Aid to the Church in Need was elevated by Pope Benedict XVI to the status of a Pontifical Foundation.
 This canonical act was enacted by a Chirograph, an official document in Latin personally signed by the Pope.

 2014-19 Opening of ACN South Korea, the international pastoral charity’s first office in Asia.
 Further expansion of the charity to Mexico, Malta, the Philippines, Colombia and Slovakia.